Representations for multidimensional down-down deconvolution of ocean-bottom seismic data: theory and practical implications: Representation for receiver-side down-down deconvolution

 This is the multidimensional extension of the second expression in equation \ref{eq3}, and it coincides with equation 7 in \citet{Amundsen2001GEOb} (or equation 17 in \citet{Wapenaar2000SEG}).
 Substituting equation \ref{eq8} into equation \ref{eq6} (with ${\bf x}$ replaced by ${\bf x}'$) yields

-This is, term by term, the multidimensional extension of equation \ref{eq2}, where $p_B^+$ stands for the measured total downgoing wavefield and $G_A^+s(\omega)$ for the modeled downgoing source wavefield (including the free-surface ghost) at $\partial\mathbb{D}_R$, just above the ocean bottom.
-This representation forms a basis for multidimensional down-down deconvolution, aiming to retrieve the reflection response $R^\cup$ at $\partial\mathbb{D}_R$ of the inhomogeneous solid, without free-surface multiples.
+This is, term by term, the multidimensional extension of equation \ref{eq2}, where $p_B^+({\bf x},{\bf x}_S,\omega)$ stands for the measured total downgoing wavefield and $G_A^+({\bf x}_A,{\bf x}_S,\omega)s(\omega)$ for the modeled downgoing source wavefield (including the free-surface ghost) at $\partial\mathbb{D}_R$, just above the ocean bottom.
+This new representation forms a basis for multidimensional down-down deconvolution, aiming to retrieve the reflection response $R^\cup$ at $\partial\mathbb{D}_R$ of the inhomogeneous solid, without free-surface multiples.
+This generalizes existing 1-D down-down deconvolution approaches based on equation \ref{eq2}.
+In practice, all quantities in equation \ref{eq9} are discretized in space, and the integrals become matrix products.
+Hence, in practice multidimensional down-down deconvolution involves matrix inversion per frequency component.
+Pros and cons relative to other multidimensional deconvolution methods are discussed in the discussion section.